-PlayStation Vue is one of the primary options available for the ever-growing tribe of cord cutters who hate cable but must have live TV.
-Vue began life in March 2015 as a service primarily geared toward those with PlayStation gaming consoles, but since then the service has gone through a number of changes.
-Channels have come and gone, pricing has shifted, and the list of features and supported streaming devices continues to grow.
+PlayStation Vue is one of many options available for the ever-growing tribe of cord cutters who hate cable but must have live TV.
+Vue began life on PlayStation gaming consoles, but since then the service has gone through a number of changes.
+Channels have come and gone, pricing has shifted and — though the service hasn’t attracted as many users as Sony (or its stockholders) would like — the list of features and supported streaming devices continues to grow.

-To help you choose between Vue and rivals like Sling TV and DirecTV Now, we’ve created this detailed guide to Sony’s internet TV service, which outlines Vue’s numerous channel packages and pricing, as well as takes a look at supported devices and offers our own thoughts on the service from the user perspective.
+To help you choose between Vue and rivals like Sling TV and DirecTV Now, we’ve created this detailed guide to Sony’s internet TV service, which outlines Vue’s numerous channel packages and pricing, takes a look at supported devices, and offers our own thoughts on the service from the user perspective.

 Pricing and channel packages